robertwenner/comics/doc/social.md

   If mode is "png" but posting the image somehow fails, falls back to posting the link.

 The text of the post is pulled from comic title and description.
-Any general and Bluesky hash tags are added.
+Any general and Bluesky hashtags are added.
 Bluesky hashtags must be specified in the comic metadata like in the example below.

 The `Comic::Social::Bluesky` module adds any hashtags from `hashtags` and